-Part B: regulations of the chair group
+Part B: regulations of the chair group FEM

-- 1. Orientation (at least 3 to 6 months before the internship starts) - o Orientate yourself on possible internships.
-Make an appointment with the internship coordinator. - Contact potential internship providers. - 2.
+- 1. Orientation (at least 3 to 6 months before the internship starts) - Meet with your study advisor to discuss your study plans, including internship plans. - Orientate yourself on possible internships.
+Make an appointment with the internship coordinator. - Prepare a motivation letter and CV (you can contact the Student Career Centre for tips on motivation letter and CVs). - o Contact potential internship providers. - 2.
 Preparation (after finding a possible internship provider, amply before the formal start of the internship) - Check with the internship coordinator of the Chair Group if your internship meets the criteria and who will be your WU supervisor during the internship. - o Discuss the size of the internship and register your choice in OSIRIS.